prashanthyv/key-vault-node-getting-started/README.md

    keyVaultManagementClient.vaults.createOrUpdate(resourceGroupName, keyVaultName, keyVaultParameters).then( /* ... */ );
    ```

-One a key vault has been provisioned, we interact with it by
+Once a key vault has been provisioned, we interact with it by

 a. adding a key.